BG3-RAW-Mods/bg3-RAW-addon/README.md

 - Throwing Wyvern Poison still works when disabled, can't find a way to fix this
 - Variant Human Skilled Expert subrace not working yet
+- Administering a potion is not implemented yet.
+It is something I want to replace throwing but changing RootTemplate is sensible.